 Every industry, every business, and every manager has their own rules for their staff members and employees; so having a salon employee handbook in your salon business is essential and it's a perfect place to keep your salon policies in.

-In modern education, people have ben taught since kindergarten to follow a specific set of rules and socially accepted practices to keep everyone save and avoid conflict.
+In modern education, people have been taught since kindergarten to follow a specific set of rules and socially accepted practices to keep everyone save and avoid conflict.

 How can you maintain the same kind of order for all those in your salon’s working team?